princej-76/tools/README.md

-# Oneliners tool installl command for terminal.
+# Oneliners tool install commands for terminal.
 # JUST COPY AND PASTE